fagan2888/cs_205_project/README.md

     --conf SPARK_ACCESS_KEY=<access_key>
     --conf SPARK_SECRET_KEY=<secret_key>
     ```
-  * The rest can be left as default, run the cluster
+  * The remaining options can be left as default

 #### Tutorial for running OpenMP section
 This tutorial assumes the OpenMP code will be ran on Cannon, though it should work with any machine having OpenMP and all the dependencies installed.